aqeelshamz/project-ed/README.md

-Project: Real-time Educational Presentation from Speech using AI and NLP
+Project Ed: Real-time Educational Presentation from Speech using AI and NLP
 ========================================================================

 Abstract